 The Bottom Line

 Now you know so many ways to connect your iPad to a Windows PC, laptop, or Mac.
+After you connect iPad to PC, you can transfer files from iPad to PC.
 The best way for you varies according to the type of content you'd like to share between your mobile device and computer.
 Choose the way that suits your situation best to connect your iPad to the computer with ease.

 Was This Page Helpful?